 Technology – Accounting for GHG emissions, cost and potentials, and associated risks

-Policy options require technological understanding for accurate evaluation.
-At the center is the understanding of direct and indirect GHG emissions, and their costs and potentials, associated with specific behavior, technological choice, or infrastructure setting.
-Industrial Ecology as a discipline becomes valuable here, calculating the required numbers most importantly for understanding the (marginal) impact of policies.
+Policy options require an understanding of technologies for accurate evaluation.
+At the center is the assessment of direct and indirect GHG emissions associated with a specific behavior, technological choice, or infrastructure setting.
+Equally important are economic costs, and the potentials for scaling-up a given technological pathway.
+Industrial Ecology as a discipline becomes valuable here, due to its focus on system boundaries and life-cycle emissions, and therefore the calculation of policy impacts at the margin.

-Beyond specific technologies, we also see scope for increased modeling of system efficiency, studies that take a wider scope and ask for the efficient, accessible and reliable provision of end-use services, rather than only efficient technology design (see also Box 1).
+Beyond specific technologies, we also see scope for studies that take a wider scope and ask for the efficient, accessible and reliable provision of end-use services, rather than only efficient technology design (see also Box 1).
 For example, an abstract service, such as accessibility, can be systematically tested along a) physical requirement (is a physical trip required or can it be substituted, e.g. with telework); b) consumer preference (mode choice, e.g. car versus bike); c) use efficiency (e.g. the ratio of useful passenger weight to overall vehicle weight); d) service efficiency (e.g. car sharing versus private car); e) end-use efficiency (e.g. efficient fuel use of vehicle); and f) upstream efficiency (e.g. efficiency of fuel provision).
 Such a service-oriented perspective on emission reduction corresponds to the avoid-shift-improve approach: a) is avoid; b)-d) are shift; and e)+f) are improve options.

-Technological studies, however, also contribute to dynamic system understanding, e.g. with innovation studies that outline the path from research and development to market-scale deployment and uptake.
+Technological studies, however, also contribute to a dynamic system understanding, outlining the path from research and development to market-scale deployment and uptake.
 Such insights are crucial not only for evaluating the potential of options, but also to clarify the timescales involved until technologies make a difference for climate mitigation.
-Insights on environmental or social risks associated with specific mitigation options are equally important to set social boundaries for mitigation pathways.
+Insights on environmental or social risks associated with specific mitigation options are equally important to set the social boundaries for mitigation pathways.

 Morality – Well-being implications

-Energy demand-side action arguably interferes directly with preferences, habits, and routines of people, in contrast to energy supply substitution that has a less direct effect on peoples’ daily life, (though this is changing, as intermittent energy sources require demand-side adaptation)..
-As a result, normative questions loom large in the evaluation of demand-side option for climate change mitigation, while questions of wellbeing often are put aside when energy supply is substituted.
+Energy demand-side actions interfere directly with the preferences, habits, and routines of people.
+Energy supply-side substitution, by contrast, has a less direct effect on peoples’ daily life, (though this is changing, as intermittent energy sources require demand-side adaptation).
+As a result, normative questions loom large in the evaluation of demand-side options for climate change mitigation, while questions of well-being often are put aside when energy supply is substituted.
 For example, consider that policy measures can change preferences.
 We hence must understand the assumption of exogenous preference as a special and not very plausible case18.
 Going beyond behavioral economics, humans should be modelled as enculturated agents19.
-Understanding how to optimally adjust policy to the presence of endogenous preferences and how policies can change these preferences matters for accurate design of climate policy4.
+Understanding how to optimally adjust policy to the presence of endogenous preferences and how policies can change these preferences are crucial matters for the accurate design of climate policy4.

-Moral philosophy and welfare economics distinguishes three concepts of well-being: 1) preferences, a utility-based concept that has been the workhorse of micro-economics for the last seven decades; 2) substantive concepts, such as those focusing on happiness and health; and 3) eudaimonic approaches that encompass human needs and capability assessments20–22.
+Moral philosophy and welfare economics distinguishes three concepts of well-being: 1) preferences, a utility-based concept that has been the workhorse of micro-economics for the last seven decades; 2) hedonic concepts, such as those focusing on happiness and subjective well-being; and 3) eudaimonic approaches that encompass human needs and capability assessments20–22.
 Importantly, these different concepts may lead to sometimes similar but mostly diverging policy conclusions, as analyzed for the case of transportation23.
 Importantly, a focus on human needs can be translated into providing services (e.g., providing electricity for light and cooking).
-An accounting focused on services rather products enables an identification of wider mitigation options, but also enables a direct evaluation by multiple indicators of wellbeing.
+Therefore a focus on services rather than products enables the identification of wider mitigation options, but also enables the direct evaluation of well-being impacts and outcomes.
 A human needs approach also relates to some of the Sustainable Development Goals (see below).